Graduation

 Graduation requirements for the Bachelor of Arts/Science Degrees are:

-• Residency hours - minimum of 30 credit hours through course attendance at UVU, with at least 10 hours earned in the last 45 hours;
+- Residency hours: A minimum of 30 credit hours through course attendance at UVU, with at least 10 hours earned in the last 45 hours

-For a Bachelor of Arts Degree in programs offering the degree, students must complete 16 credit hours of course work from one language to include the 1010, 1020, 2010 and 202G levels, or transferred equivalents.
-Some ESL course work may be used to fulfill this requirement.
-See the ESL department for specific details.
+For a Bachelor of Arts Degree, students must complete 16 credit hours of coursework from one language to include the 1010, 1020, 2010 and 202G levels, or transferred equivalents.

 Note: Academic departments may require specific General Education courses in addition to major requirements.